timocov/ts-transformer-properties-rename/README.md

 _This is the next generation of [ts-transformer-minify-privates](https://github.com/timocov/ts-transformer-minify-privates) (which allows you rename the only private class' members),_
 _which uses some approaches from [dts-bundle-generator](https://github.com/timocov/dts-bundle-generator) to detect whether some property is accessible via entry points somehow._

-## Caution!!!

-Before start using this transformer in the production, I strongly recommend you check that your code compiles successfully and all files has correct output.

-I would say **check the whole project file-by-file** and compare the input with the (expected) output.
+## How safe renames are

+As you might know that you have to pay for everything.
+The tool was tested on several packages and shows really good results (renames was 100% safe for them), but it doesn't mean that it's 100% safe for your project.

+If you rely a lot on duck typing (especially around public level/exports) - it _might_ break your code.
+But in any way to fix almost all issues I think you can just specify the correct type.

+I'd suggest everybody who wants to use it in production 1) run all tests you have 2) if it's possible - look at several (or all of them) compiled files in your project and see whether it's good or not.

 I cannot guarantee you that the transformer covers all possible cases, but it has tests for the most popular ones, and if you catch a bug - please feel free to create an issue.

-Also, it might not work as expected with composite projects, because the project should contain an entry points you set in options, but it might be in other sub-project.
+Also, it might not work as expected with composite projects, because the project should contain an entry points you set in [options](#entrysourcefiles), but it might be in other sub-project.
+So I'd suggest to test it in non-composite project.

 ## How it works